Lechatelia/lechatelia.github.io/index.md

 ###  Internship Seeking
-If any boss is handsome enough, please contact me and give me a offer (lechatelia@stu.xjtu.edu.cn).
+If any boss is handsome enough, please contact me and give me an offer (lechatelia@stu.xjtu.edu.cn).